 S.O.A.P is a doable, sustainable, practical way to get to know the Bible.

-Whether you’ve never cracked open the Bible or lived with it for years, using the S.O.A.P. process can give God a chance to speak to your here and now through these long-standing writings.
-All you need to try it are a notebook, pen, 10-minutes and a bible.
-Here’s how it works:
+Whether you’ve never cracked open the Bible or lived with it for years, using the S.O.A.P. process (see below) can give God a chance to speak to your here and now through these long-standing writings.

 S: Select a sentence, word or phrase that sticks out to you and write it down.